-During 2011, the Board consisted of twelve directors, at least ten of which were independent directors (as defined by New York Stock Exchange standards).
+As of December 31, 2013, the Board consisted of twelve directors, at least nine of whom were independent directors (as defined by New York Stock Exchange standards).
 To promote open discussion among our independent/non-management directors, those directors meet at regularly scheduled executive sessions without management present.
-Six such meetings were held during 2011.
+Four such meetings were held during 2013.